-They will not leave one stone upon another (Luke 19:44 ULB)

-• This is an exaggeration.
-It means that the enemies will completely destroy Jerusalem.
+- They will not leave one stone upon another (Luke 19:44 ULT) - This is an exaggeration.
+It means that the enemies will completely destroy Jerusalem. - Moses was educated in all the learning of the Egyptians (Acts 7:22 ULT) - This hyperbole means that he had learned much of what the Egyptians knew and taught, and thus was as educated as any Egyptian.